 The downside of working from home is isolation, lack of support and worries about career progression.
 As mentioned in Part-two there are tools and ways of working to help.
 Tech only goes so far and senior leaders will need to think it through.
 On the flip side, thinking it through may open better ways of supporting staff that will benefit staff and the business.

 Some businesses select their location to have access to resources.
 Remote working enables businesses to access a larger talent pool.
 This also has the advantage of retaining good staff when circumstances change.
 That could be due to moving further away, a family or health commitments that would otherwise cause them to leave.
 One example is a person that might have health issues and need more routine check-ups.
 Retaining experienced staff retains knowledge and reduces cost of replacement.
 Having a wider pool of resources increases the chance of getting the skills needed to grow.

 Staff attraction to flexibility for a better work life balance works both ways.
 Growth has peaks and troughs, making it difficult for owners to resource.
 Owners can smooth out the workload with flexible working, more in favour of staff when work is lighter, and more for the business with increased demand.
 A fair balance for both parties is important.
 Measurements help owners better plan for taking on more resource.

-Having a loyal, flexible, diverse and happy workforce, with access to skills makes for a more robust business.
+Having a loyal, flexible, diverse, and happy workforce, with access to skills makes for a more robust business.
 Productivity of remote workers is not a given.
 Leaders must think it through to get the most out of their staff and use of tech.
-Mobile working requires a management approach based on trust, corporation and motivation.
+Mobile working requires a management approach based on trust, cooperation, and motivation.
 Tech combined with good management can be hugely beneficial.